Syntax-Aware On-the-Fly Code Completion: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Wannita Takerngsaksiri} is a Ph.D. candidate at Monash University, Australia.
 Her research interest includes code generation, machine learning (ML), and natural language processing (NLP).
-Specifically, her research goal aims to develop computational methods and AI techniques to assist the coding process to be easier for developers and novice programmers in practice. \end{IEEEbiography}
+Specifically, her research goal aims to consider multiple aspects of code completion and to develop computational methods and advanced AI techniques to assist the coding process to be more effective for developers in practice. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chakkrit (Kla) Tantithamthavorn} is an ARC DECRA Fellow and a Senior Lecturer in Software Engineering in the Faculty of Information Technology, Monash University, Australia.
 He is pioneering an emerging research area of Explainable AI for Software Engineering (http://xai4se.github.io), inventing many AI-based technologies to improve developers’ productivity and make software systems more reliable and more secure, while being explainable to practitioners.
 To date, the XAI4SE book has attracted 10,000+ page views from 70 countries worldwide.
 He regularly published at TSE, ICSE, FSE, EMSE, ASE, and MSR, all of which are top software engineering venues.
 The excellence of his research is recognized through many awards including an ACM SIGSOFT Distinguished Paper Award 2021, an ARC’s Discovery Early Career Researcher Award 2020, the World Most Impactful Early-Stage SE Researcher based on a bibliometric assessment of software engineering (2013-2020). \end{IEEEbiography}